 Pompilus cinereus is one of the species used by Ceropales maculata (10mm).
 This wasp, sometimes in combination with others of the species, hunts down females of other genera which are transporting their paralysed prey.
 The host female is driven off and the Ceropales maculata female lays an egg into the lung-book of the paralysed spider.
 The prey is then left and the host female usually takes it back to the nest.
 The Ceropales maculata egg hatches first and the larva eats the egg of the host.

 At 6-8mm, Agenioideus cinctellus is relatively small.
 It requires dry situations, does well in sand and is found inland but is strong on the Thames estuary and south coast.
 Prey usually consists of small jumping spiders (Salticidae) living on vertical faces.
+Another female, photographed inland, flew for 6cm from a root-plate to a piece of wood jutting out.
+This behaviour isn't seen often, and not that many Pompilidae are capable of flying with prey anyway.

 The prey, common in that location, was a Heliophanus spider taken up (and once down) a vertical face with numerous obstacles in double-quick time.
 Once during this process the spider was deposited for a couple of minutes while the wasp checked out the nesting site.
 It was placed on its back and, oddly, the legs were moving, perhaps confirming that Agenioideus cinctellus does not immediately paralyse its prey totally.